Maupa/Shopaholic_101/Textbook/Part.3.JS.md

 ## History

 **Brendan Eich**
 JavaScript was developed in 1995 by Brendon Eich while he was working in Netscape(now Mozilla Foundation).
-Original name was LiveScript, but since in those days word ```Java``` were really popular, he decided to call it JavaScript.
+Original name was LiveScript, but since in those days word `Java` were really popular, so he decided to call it JavaScript.
 In 1997 Ecma International(till 1994 European Computer Manufacturers Association - **ECMA**) with support from Netscape delivered official standardized specification of JavaScript, that called ECMAScript.

 ![Brendan Eich](https://upload.wikimedia.org/wikipedia/commons/d/d1/Brendan_Eich_Mozilla_Foundation_official_photo.jpg)